gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 * shared IP pools, with dedicated and managed dedicated IPs available
 * an account-level suppression list that records bounces and complaints
 * configuration sets and event publishing to [SNS](/aws-concepts/sns), Amazon Data Firehose, EventBridge and CloudWatch
-* email templates with replacement values
+* email templates with replacement values, created and updated through the API
-* basic contact lists with topics
+* contact lists, one per account, with topics for grouping
 * Virtual Deliverability Manager, a paid add-on with deliverability dashboards and recommendations

 That is a real feature set.
 If somebody tells you SES is just an SMTP relay, they have not read the documentation.